cascadiajs/cascadiajs-2022/src/views/content/conference.md

 ### Outdoor Activities

 Finally, for the first time ever, we are cutting the talks short on the first day and organizing a bunch of outdoor activities that attendees will be able to choose from.
-We can't reveal all the activities yet, but we hear a scavenger hunt might be one of them.
+Check out our [current roster](/conference/activities) of activities and stay tuned for new ones to be added!

 ### We hope you can join us!